Chart Color Schemes

 Cultural Diversity

-Greenbank's cultural diversity was above average, with 13.5% speaking a language other than English at home and 24.4% born overseas.
-Christianity was the predominant religion, making up 46.9% of Greenbank's population.
-Notably, the 'Other' religious category comprised 2.2%, compared to none in Greater Brisbane.
+Greenbank's cultural diversity was found to be above average, with 13.5% of its population speaking a language other than English at home and 24.4% born overseas.
+The predominant religion in Greenbank is Christianity, accounting for 46.9% of the population.
+Notably, the 'Other' religious category comprises 2.2% of the population, which is higher compared to None% across Greater Brisbane.

 Frequently Asked Questions - Diversity